 And they propelled the campaign forward, and on to become our most successful campaign to date with over $5.5M raised — and the 14th most successful campaign in its category on Kickstarter… ever!

-It was also the most challenging, most draining, and most exciting (all at the same time) campaign we’d ever run!
+It was also the most challenging, draining, and exciting (all at the same time) campaign we’d ever run!

 Kickstarter would go on to close the campaign three times in a death-defying experience that words can’t even begin to describe.

-Neither we nor any other mask was allowed to talk openly about viruses, bacteria, let alone killing them in under 1 second!
+Neither we nor any other mask was allowed to talk openly about viruses, or bacteria, let alone kill them in under 1 second!